the-teachingRSE-project/competencies/competencies.md

 Almost all research software is developed within a specific scientific domain.
 Some software may be able to cross boundaries, but the majority will have a home domain, with which it needs to be able to interact.
-The RSE needs to be aware of any domain specific software repositories, data sets and catalogues.
+The RSE then needs to be aware of any domain specific repositories that will contain data sets, catalogues, and other domain specific artefacts, in addition to software.
 The RSE also needs to be aware of how their software can interact with the existing domain-specific data repositories.
 Finally, they need to be able to assess and use software repositories - domain-specific or generic - for publishing software with the relevant metadata.

 ## Communication skills